BeyondCy/Keyboard-Recorder/README.md

 # Keyboard_Recorder

 ## P.S.
-Version 2 haven't update yet, don't use it  V2尚未更新，不建议使用
+Beta Testing Version is not up-to-date currently, don't use it  /  Beta Testing Version尚未更新，不建议使用

 ## English 英文
 ### This program allows you to  record keyboard input and the windows title when you have input.
 It save a .txt file on the target PC, and record all data.
-### VERSION 1
+### Stable Version
- The V1 is an un encryped version, using unencrypted text saving in an text file.
+ The Stable Version is an un encryped version, using unencrypted text saving in an text file.
 #### UPDATE LOG -V1 -2017-4-2
  Add in the record of mouse event, keyboard event and mouse event in the same windows will be record together